 Feather and down filling is frequently used as insulation in comforters and sleeping bags.
 It is terrific at keeping the warmth in and the cold out.
 Unfortunately that isn’t ideal in the context of pillows.
 Feather and down fill types retain body heat, which can make your pillow hot and uncomfortable, particularly during the summer months.
 The fill can restrict free air flow preventing heat from escaping.
 Repeatedly having to flip to the cool side of your pillow is not conducive to good sleep.
 By the way, that mold I mentioned… It loves the savory conditions of your sweaty down pillow!

-I would have been stuck with a stinky down sack forever, but thanks to a friend’s recommendation, I tried a buckwheat pillow.
+I would have been stuck with my sad squishy down sack forever, but thanks to a friend’s recommendation, I tried a buckwheat pillow.
 I wasn’t an instant convert; it was very different, so it took some getting used to.
 But, after about a week, I was sleeping much better.
 I tossed out my down pillow.
 A year after that I was manufacturing my own buckwheat pillows.
 Yes – I love them that much!
 Don’t take my word for it.
 Our customer’s reviews speak for themselves!
 I love this testimonial from a feather pillow convert:

 Looking for other alternatives to down and feather pillows?
 Check out our guide to types of pillows available.